Hypercubers/hypercubing.xyz/docs/puzzles/4d-skewb.md

 !!! example inline end "2g-3g ridge carved simplex"
     ![2g-3g ridge carved simplex](https://cloud.hypercubing.xyz/assets/img/virt/4d_skewb/ridge_carved.png)

 There are 30 square ridges between the 2g and 3g pieces.
-By constructing a shape bounded by the hyperplanes perpendicular to the symmetry axes of these ridges, you get a 30-cell shape with disphenoidal cells called the [bi-10-cell](https://polytope.miraheze.org/wiki/Tetragonal_disphenoid).
+By constructing a shape bounded by the hyperplanes perpendicular to the symmetry axes of these ridges, you get a 30-cell shape with disphenoidal cells called the [bi-10-cell](https://polytope.miraheze.org/wiki/Bidecachoron).
 The 1g and 4g pieces are 12c at triakis-tetrahedral vertices, and the 2g and 3g pieces are 3c at triangular ridges.
 This shape of the puzzle also reflects the symmetry that swaps 1g and 4g and swaps 2g and 3g.

 ## Prism

 !!! example inline end "Prism"
     ![Prism](https://cloud.hypercubing.xyz/assets/img/virt/4d_skewb/prism.png)

 By starting with a skewb, you can extend it into the fourth dimension by taking the cartesian product of it with a line segment.
 This extends the cube to a cubic prism, and the skewb cut planes to hyperplanes all perpendicular to the original cube.
 This creates a skewb prism, which has exactly the same pieces as the skewb but with shapes that are the prisms of the originals.
-It allows all the moves of the skewb, and an additional set of moves that involve flipping the new dimension, which appears as a reflection move on the original skewb.
+It allows all the moves of the skewb, and an additional set of moves that involve flipping the new dimension, which appear as reflection moves on the original skewb.
 By adding more cuts parallel to the original skewb, you can create multi-layer skewb prisms.

 ## 24-cell-like